q1e123/suricata-elk-demo/README.md

 # suricata-elk-demo

 This project sets up a demo environment for Suricata using Docker and the ELK stack (Elasticsearch, Logstash, Kibana).
 The setup helps in analyzing network traffic and visualizing the results.
+In case you want to deploy suricata using PFSense, refer to [this tutorial](https://www.youtube.com/watch?v=u1gZrJEQ_30).

 ## Prerequisites